 HIV/AIDS/TB Research at Yale

-Since the first diagnosis in the United States in 1982, the human immunodeficiency virus (HIV) has gone on to become a global pandemic with over 35 million people around the world now living with the infection, including more than 1 million people in the US.
+Since the first diagnosis in the United States in 1982, the human immunodeficiency virus (HIV) has become a global pandemic with over 35 million people now living with the infection, including more than 1 million people in the US.

-The Yale School of Public Health has a long history in research on the disease starting with pioneering efforts in the late 1980s that led to the establishment of one of the first needle exchange programs in the US to stem transmission of the virus through intravenous drug use.
-The Yale School of Medicine and the Yale School of Nursing have engaged deeply in research, training and service in response to HIV and related conditions such as addiction, HCV and tuberculosis in Connecticut and globally.
+The Yale School of Public Health has a long history in research on the disease starting with pioneering efforts in the late 1980s that led to the establishment of one of the first needle exchange programs in the US to interrupt the transmission of the virus through intravenous drug use.
+The Yale School of Medicine and the Yale School of Nursing have engaged deeply in research, training and service in response to HIV and related conditions such as addiction, Hepatitis C virus (HCV) and tuberculosis in Connecticut and globally.